achille-martin/nvim-robotics/README.md

 <a id="quick-config-setup"></a>
 ### 3.1.
 Quick setup

-Once [Neovim is installed](https://github.com/neovim/neovim/blob/master/INSTALL.md) and working, you can use the nvim robotics configuration straight away by typing the following commands in your terminal (**this step will not affect your existing configurations**):
+Once Neovim is installed (refer to [neovim repo](https://github.com/neovim/neovim/blob/master/INSTALL.md) or use the [custom utility](scripts/nvim_installer.sh)) and working, you can use the nvim robotics configuration straight away by typing the following commands in your terminal (**this step will not affect your existing configurations**):

 * Define a handy function to setup the nvim config: